cShellPro/ZaDEX/README.md

 Liquidity is provided by SushiSwap pools.

-All major wallets and credit card payment gateways such as MoonPay, Apple Pay, Google Pay and PayPal are supported by the ZarDEX App.
+All major crypto wallets and credit card payment gateways such as MoonPay, Apple Pay, Google Pay and PayPal are supported by the ZarDEX App.

 ____
 https://www.zardosfx.com/zardex